Women, Infants, and Children (WIC)

 Photo ID required for all adults receiving services

-Coming Soon!
-Complete your required quarterly nutrition education at home (online) instead of the health department: Read the online educational newsletter, print off the quiz, fill out and bring to our office when you come in to pick up your vouchers.
+NEW!
+Complete your WIC education: Read the online educational newsletter, print off the quiz, answer the questions and bring to our office on your next visit.

 What is WIC?